mootrichard/serverless-twilio-shippo/README.md

 You'll also notice that we create a `response` object for sending a 200 response back, since Shippo expects a 200 response when there is a successful receipt of a webhook post.

-We're also using `console.log()` to let all of our messages log out to CloudWatch, which is really helpful in debugging or seeing the history of webhook events.
+We're also using `console.log()` to log all messages to CloudWatch, which is really helpful in debugging or seeing the history of webhook events.

 Now is a good time for us to tackle fixing up the serverless.yml file that will tell serverless how we want our lambda function configured and what AWS services it would use.